 A kitchen with a set of focal point kitchen cupboard doors has to be modern.
 It is not a look which works with the muted tones of a wooden or traditional kitchen.
 It is best to approach this look with flat fronted kitchen doors in a high gloss or matt colours.

 Always make sure that your kitchen cupboards all match in terms of the style and material.
 This is easy to do if you are buying replacement kitchen doors as you can choose from styles of doors which come in several colours.
-It should be very clear that the introduction of an extra colour is intentional and not just the result of adding extra cupboards without replacing what already existed.
-The focal point should fit in perfectly and it needs to be the same type and material of door for this to work.
+It should be very clear that the introduction of strong colours is intentional and not just the result of adding extra cupboards without replacing what already existed.
+The focal point should fit in perfectly.
+And it needs to be the same type and material of door for this to work.

 More than one colour?

 Absolutely – if your kitchen is big enough.
 A small kitchen could easily become overwhelmed if there are too many colours going on.
-However a larger kitchen could be separated into zones using different colour schemes.
-The central island could be one colour while the cooking area could highlighted with a bolder colour.
-You could even try having all wall cupboards in a one colour, lower cabinets in an other matching colour, while the focal point is picked out in the contrasting and bolder hue.
+A larger kitchen can be separated into zones using different colour schemes.
+The central island could be one colour while the cooking area could highlighted with stronger colours.
+Why not try having all wall cupboards in a one colour, lower cabinets in an other matching colour, and pick out the focal point in a contrasting and bolder hue?

 You will need to accept that adding a focal point to your kitchen will attract attention.
 It is not for the faint of heart, but who said that kitchens had to be boring?